Taysue Morris

 LCPC

-Taysue Morris is a Licensed Mental Health Therapist, children’s book author, advocate, innovator, and doctoral candidate at The George Washington University, pursuing a Ph.D. in Counselor Education and Supervision.
-She holds a Master of Science in Clinical Mental Health Counseling from Johns Hopkins University and a Bachelor of Science in Family Science from Towson University.
+Taysue Morris, LPC, NCC, M-RAS is a Licensed Professional Counselor, doctoral candidate in Counselor Education and Supervision at The George Washington University, children’s book author, and family mental health advocate with specialized experience supporting children and families navigating reunification, parental planning, and high conflict family transitions.
+She holds a Master of Science in Clinical Mental Health Counseling from Johns Hopkins University and a Bachelor of Science in Family Science from Towson University, grounding her clinical work in both systemic and developmentally informed practice.

 “There is no greater agony than bearing an untold story inside you.” – Maya Angelou